 The BOD is ultimately responsible for oversight of the Bank's risk management process.
 It created the Risk Management Committee (RMC), a board-level independent committee with explicit authority and responsibility for managing and monitoring risks.
-It has oversight role over the independent risk functions of Institutional and Retail Credit Risk Management Group (ICRMG/RCRMG) (credit risk), Market Risk Management Department (MRMD) [market risk, liquidity risk and interest rate risk in the banking books] and the Operational and Reputational Risk Management Department (ORRMD).

 Risk Management Committee - Powers, Duties and Functions